lambdaclass/lambdaworks_stark_platinum/docs/src/starks/protocol.md

 ## Randomized AIR with Preprocessing (RAP)

-This the process in which the prover uses randomness from the verifier to complete the program trace with additional columns.
+This the process in which the prover uses randomness from the verifier to complete the execution trace $T$ with additional columns.
 This is specific to each RAP.
 See [here](https://hackmd.io/@aztec-network/plonk-arithmetiization-air) for more details.

+We consider it as part of the proving protocol.
+Check out [round 1](#round-12-commit-extended-trace).

 ## Vector commitment scheme